-In Figure 3 we show how these regions are located relative to the parameter space of cubic Newton maps, in terms of the parameterization that is more commonly used in this context.
+In Figure 3 we show how these regions are located relative to the parameter space of cubic Newton maps, in terms of a parameterization that is more commonly used in this context.
 It is apparent that these regions in parameter space are quite small.
 In addition, the left part of Figure 2 shows that the basin of attraction of the attracting 4-cycles is also quite small as a subset of the dynamical plane.
 It is therefore not very surprising that examples of polynomials for which the Weierstrass method exhibits attractive cycles had not been found previously by numerical methods.

-It is well known that the parameters λ for which the Newton map has attracting cycles of period 2 or greater are organized in the form of little Mandelbrot sets, finitely many for each period, and that every parameter in the bifurcation locus (common boundary point of any two colors) contains, in every neighborhood, infinitely many such little Mandelbrot sets.
+It is well known that the parameters $\lambda$ for which the Newton map has attracting cycles of period 2 or greater are organized in the form of little Mandelbrot sets, finitely many for each period, and that every parameter in the bifurcation locus (common boundary point of any two colors) contains, in every neighborhood, infinitely many such little Mandelbrot sets.
 In Figure 4 we compare with one of these regions in parameter space where attractive 4-cycles exist for Newton's method.
-This period 4 component ranges from imaginary parts 0.6240 to 0.6267 along the line Re(z) = 0.5, hence is of diameter about 0.0027; for comparison: the period 4 component for Weierstrass has imaginary parts between 0.8467 and 0.8481, hence diameter about 0.0014, which is roughly comparable (even though there is no uniform Euclidean scale across parameter space).
+This period 4 component ranges roughly from imaginary parts 0.62095 to 0.6272 along the imaginary axis, hence is of diameter about 0.00625; for comparison: the period 4 component for Weierstrass has imaginary parts between 0.88439 and 0.88589, hence diameter about 0.0016, which is roughly comparable (even though there is no uniform Euclidean scale across parameter space).

 FIGURE 2.
-Left: An approximation to the real section of the immediate basin of attraction around a periodic point of order 4 for W{Z^3+Z+t} with t=177.68741192204597.
-The coordinates shown are (z_1,z_2) ; the corresponding point is $(z_1,z_2,-z_1-z_2)$.
-The coloring encodes the number of iteration steps necessary to get within distance 10^{-4} of the periodic point.
+Left: An approximation to the real section of the immediate basin of attraction around a periodic point of order 4 for $W{Z^3+Z+t}$ with t = 177.68741192204597.
+The coordinates shown are $(z_1, z_2)$ ; the corresponding point is $(z_1, z_2, -z_1 - z_2)$ .
+The coloring encodes the number of iteration steps necessary to get within distance $10^{-4}$ of the periodic point.
 Right: Parameter values $t \in \mathbb{C}$ for which there exists a stable 4-cycle of transposition type (left region, blue) or a stable 4-cycle without extra symmetry (right region, green).
 The components touch at a point where the multiplier matrix under $\widetilde{W}p^{\circ 2}$ has eigenvalue -1.